-Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 1.56 mg/m in 2016 to a high of 4.63 mg/m in 2002 (Figure 47).
-Generally, among the sample sites, Grayling Junior Creek was moderately productive as measured by chlorophyll-a concentration.
+Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 0.98 mg/m^2 in 2018 to a high of 4.63 mg/m2 in 2002 (Figure 48).
+As measured by chlorophyll-a concentration, Grayling Junior Creek is generally a moderately productive site.

-Figure 47.
+Figure 48.
 Average concentration of chlorophyll-a (± 1SD) in Grayling Junior Creek.

-Aquatic invertebrate density in Grayling Junior Creek varied from a low of 3.3 invertebrates/m to a high of 11.6 invertebrates/m (Figure 48).
+Aquatic invertebrate density in Grayling Junior Creek varied from a low of 3.3 invertebrates/m3 to a high of 11.6 invertebrates/m3 (Figure 49).
 The EPT was composed of mayflies and stoneflies with very few caddisflies.
-In all sample years, the percent chironomids exceeded the percent EPT (Figure 49).
-Taxa richness was variable among sample events, varying from a low of 10 taxa in 2000 to a high of 24 taxa in 2017 (Figure 50).
+In all sample years, the percent chironomids exceeded the percent EPT (Figure 50).
+Taxa richness was variable among sample events, varying from a low of 10 taxa in 2000 to a high of 26 taxa in 2018 (Figure 51).

-Figure 48.
-Average aquatic invertebrate densities $\pm$ 1SD in Grayling Junior Creek.

 Figure 49.
+Average aquatic invertebrate densities ± 1SD in Grayling Junior Creek.

+Figure 50.
 Percent Chironomidae and EPT in Grayling Junior Creek.

-Figure 50.
+Figure 51.
 Aquatic invertebrate taxa richness in Grayling Junior Creek.

-Aerial surveys (helicopter) were conducted opportunistically and Arctic grayling were sampled by angling (fish were tagged and recaptures recorded) and minnow traps (Weber Scannell and Ott 2006).
-In July 1999, we estimated about 300 adult Arctic grayling in Ikalukrok Creek at the mouth of Grayling Junior Creek (Figure 51).
+Aerial surveys (helicopter) were conducted opportunistically, Arctic grayling were sampled by angling (fish were tagged and recaptures recorded), and juvenile Dolly Varden were sampled with minnow traps (Weber Scannell and Ott 2006).
+In July 1999, we estimated about 300 adult Arctic grayling in Ikalukrok Creek at the mouth of Grayling Junior Creek (Figure 52).
 Mark-recapture sampling indicated that Arctic grayling moved between the Red Dog Creek drainage and Ikalukrok Creek drainage including Grayling Junior Creek.
 The very high numbers of fish seen at the mouth of Grayling Junior Creek was only documented in 1999.

-Figure 51.
-Arctic grayling at the confluence of Grayling Junior Creek and Ikalukrok Creek.
+Figure 52.
+Arctic grayling at the confluence of Grayling Junior and Ikalukrok creeks, 1999.

-Fish sampling with minnow traps was done in Grayling Junior Creek from 2000 to 2002 (two sampling events per year), 2004 (one sampling event), and in 2016 and 2017 (one sampling event) (Appendix 3).
+Fish sampling with minnow traps was done in Grayling Junior Creek from 2000 to 2002 (two sampling events per year), 2004 (one sampling event), and in 2016 to 2018 (one sampling event) (Appendix 3).
 Dolly Varden juveniles, slimy sculpin, and age-0 Arctic grayling were captured in minnow traps.
 Arctic grayling age-0 fish were captured in late August 2004 indicating that spawning occurred there in spring 2004 (n = 5, 65 to 79 mm long, average 71.2 mm).

-The CPUE for minnow traps varied from a low of two in 2017 to a high of 44 in 2002 (Figure 52).
-Length frequency distribution of Dolly Varden is shown in Figure 53.
-The majority of these fish, based on length, are likely age 1 and 2 with multiple age classes for the larger fish ( $\geq$ 120 mm).
+The CPUE for Dolly Varden in the minnow traps varied from a low of zero in 2018 to a high of 44 in 2002 (Figure 53).
+Slimy sculpin are also captured periodically in the minnow traps.
+Length frequency distribution of Dolly Varden is shown in Figure 54.
+Based on length, the majority of these fish are likely age 1 and 2.